 Your vascular surgeon will perform a physical examination and will most likely perform the following tests:

 - Ankle Brachial Index or ABI test for a blood pressure comparison of the upper and lower peripheral system.

 - Duplex ultrasound and doppler ultrasound will be performed to evaluate the flow of blood through the vessels and identify any occlusions or narrowed areas.

-- Angiography- a contrast medium or dye is injected into the blood vessel under x-ray imaging to allow the doctor to see how the blood flows through the arteries and veins and locate blockages in the flow of blood.
+- Angiography- An endovascular procedure where a contrast medium or dye is injected into the blood vessel under x-ray imaging to allow the doctor to see how the blood flows through the arteries and veins and locate blockages in the flow of blood.

-Our Surgeons will usually recommend a patient begin medication management and lifestyle changes.
+Our surgeons at Western Vascular Institute will usually recommend a patient begin medication management and lifestyle changes.
 These changes include increasing exercise, quitting smoking, controlling blood pressure, controlling diabetes, and controlling cholesterol.
 In addition to exercise, the patient is encouraged to eat a healthy diet and try to lose weight to decrease the pressure on the peripheral arteries.

 If conservative management is unsuccessful the surgeons will proceed to more aggressive management of the disease process.
 Our surgeons will generally suggest performing balloon angioplasty and stent placement if the blockages are not managed by conservative means.
 An additional tool the surgeons have to remove the blockage and improve blood flow is a laser atherectomy device.
 This device allows the surgeons to vaporize the plaque blockage inside of the vessel by using a high-energy light (laser).